angristan/awesome-stars/README.md

 - [vscode-markdown-pdf](https://github.com/yzane/vscode-markdown-pdf) - Markdown converter for Visual Studio Code
 - [not-paid](https://github.com/kleampa/not-paid) - Client did not pay?
 Add opacity to the body tag and decrease it every day until their site completely fades away
 - [knex](https://github.com/knex/knex) - A query builder for PostgreSQL, MySQL and SQLite3, designed to be flexible, portable, and fun to use.
+- [happypandax](https://github.com/happypandax/happypandax) - A cross-platform server and client application for managing and reading manga and doujinshi
 - [THREE.Tree](https://github.com/mattatz/THREE.Tree) - a Tree geometry generator for three.js.
 - [fx](https://github.com/antonmedv/fx) - Command-line tool and terminal JSON viewer 🔥
 - [nuclear](https://github.com/nukeop/nuclear) - Streaming music player that finds free music for you